csc-training/elements-of-hpc/running-supercomputer/how-to-use.md

 even try to learn how to drive formula 1, any body can learn the basics of using supercomputer via command line in one day.

+TODO (Edukamu team): Add a general figure of a command line interface

 The supercomputers are not made more difficult to use on purpose, and supercomputing centers are constantly looking for ways to make supercomputers more accessible.
 Nowadays, some supercomputing centers